wedodge89/python-playground/documentation/developer_fundamentals.md

 Some data structures make more sense in certain situations than others.
 A good programmer gets familiar with these situations so that they can use the best, most efficient data for a given situation.
 * _Lists_ work well for data that needs to stay in order.
 * _Dictionaries_ work well for data where order is not important, but where different values and data types work together.

+## 4. What is good code?
+* Clean-Follows a style endorsed by language-specific community.
+No extraneous details or comments.
+Clear what each line of code does.
+* Readable-Easy to understand.
+Comments are concise and helpful.
+Variable names that make clear their purpose.
+* Predictability-Code is not so compact or feature-dense that it is difficult to tell what it does.
+* DRY-*D*on't *R*epeat *Y*ourself.
+Use functions, arguments, conditionals, etc. to keep code from being repetitive.